 No family functions perfectly.
-Sometimes we do what we think ought to work or what has worked in the past, but feel stuck or like someone else in our family is stuck.
-Family counseling can help you get unstuck; it is a way for you to come up with creative new solutions for your family in a safe environment.
+Sometimes we do what we think ought to work or what has worked in the past, but feel “stuck”.
+Family counseling is a great forum to help your family become “unstuck”.
+Together we’ll become a team, coming up with creative new solutions for your family in a safe environment.
+Every individual is important in helping your family move out of the “stuckness” to where you’d like to be.
+We can discuss challenges, overcome obstacles and set attainable goals together to help you feel the success that can come from being part of a strong team.
 Let me help your family in your journey to find greater connection and happiness.

 In family counseling, all household family members, regardless of age, are invited to attend sessions.
 Very young children are encouraged to attend the first session, but are not required to follow subsequent sessions unless they are a key part of the problem.
-Family counseling may be brief or extended, depending on the nature and complexities of the problem, family resistance, and treatment goals.
+Family counseling may be brief or extended, depending on the nature and complexities of the problem, and your family’s goals.

 In a family session, we will all work together to define challenges, address concerns and set both immediate and long term goals.
 Each family member is such an important part of the team and can help identify and change problematic relationship patterns.
 We can help each family member to identify individual goals and set realistic personal expectations to help strengthen the family as a whole.
 Strong individuals make a strong family!

 Because of all the outside influences that can impact your family, I invite you to read my handout on safeguarding the home, to help prevent pornography use or other misuse of technology in your home.
 For more information, please contact me!

 - Brown, B. (2010).
 The gifts of imperfection: Let go of who you think you’re supposed to be and embrace who you are.
 Center City, Minnesota: Hazelden.